Brad Pitt Reportedly Texts Jennifer Aniston! Does She Still Love Him?

 The Hollywood hunk and the former Friends star have been married for five years before they got divorced in 2005.
 The two started living separate lives ever since their break up, but the actor seems to have found an opportunity to get in touch with the blonde beauty now that he is finally single.

 Pitt reportedly managed to track Aniston’s number from his contacts so he could greet her on her birthday last February 11.
 The former husband and wife allegedly started talking after he wished her a happy birthday.
-He also confided in her about his divorce from the Maleficent star and custody battle of their children Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, and 8-year-old twins Knox and Vivienne.
+He also confided in her about his divorce from the Maleficent star and custody battle of their children Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, and eight-year-old twins Knox and Vivienne.

 “Brad told her he’s having a hard time with his split and they exchanged a few texts reminiscing about the past,” an insider revealed.

 Jennifer Aniston has already moved on with Justin Theroux whom she secretly got married to in 2015.
 The Mother’s Day star reportedly had a romantic getaway in Mexico with her hubby on Valentine’s Day and birthday.
 This could mean that the 45-year-old actor was aware Brad texted his wife since they were together.
-Could Jen’s reunion with his ex-husband cause trouble in their marriage?
+Could Jen’s reunion with her ex-husband cause trouble in their marriage?

 “Justin is OK with them being friends,” an insider said.
 “He knows Jen just wants to be nice.”